 The CDE collects and analyzes a variety of data on immigrant students.
 Types of data available include:

-- Enrollments of immigrant students by local educational agency (LEA)
+- Enrollment of immigrant students by LEA

-- Ranking of LEAs by immigrant enrollments
+- Ranking of LEAs by immigrant enrollment

-- Ranking of counties by immigrant enrollments
+- Ranking of counties by immigrant enrollment

-- Statewide immigrant enrollments and related funding
+- Statewide immigrant enrollment and related funding

 Note that the immigrant enrollment data include only those immigrant students who meet all three of the criteria listed above.
 Immigrant students who do not meet all of the criteria are not included in the data.